-All students are to be treated equally and with respect at Bubbling Wells Elementary School.
-Harassing or bothering students in a sexually inappropriate way, or because of their ethnicity or color is unacceptable and may result in suspension.
-I have read the Bubbling Wells Elementary School Code of Conduct.
-As a student Lagree to follow them at all times.
+all students are to be treated equally and with respect at Bubbling Wells Elementary School.
+Harassing or bothering tudents in a sexually inappropriate way, or because of their ethnicity or color is unacceptable and may result in uspension.
+O O Elementary School Code of Conduct.
+As a student their implementation at all times. dent I agree to follow them at all times.
+Parent Signature Student Signature Date